AI-HELP/sdk-ios-example/README.md

 # Ⅲ. Import elvachatservice into project
 Copy the elvachatservice folder to your main directory，created as 'create groups for any added folders'.
 # Ⅳ. Access Project Configuration
-Modify info.list, ensure that the value of Allow Arbitrary Loads is YES (HTTP support is required for initialization)
+Modify info.list, ensure that the value of Allow Arbitrary Loads is YES (HTTP support is required for initialization).
 # Ⅴ.Interface Call Instructions
 ## 1. SDK initialization. (must be called at the beginning of the game)
 Call ECServiceCocos2dx::init(string appKey,string domain,string appId) in Cocos2dx.